The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Kennedy Jr. later apologized to Trump, saying he was “mortified” by the posting of the video.

 The video shows Kennedy Jr.—who has a long history of vaccine skepticism—taking the call in a room that contains an American flag.
-Although the conversation is not always audible in the video, Trump clearly expresses his skepticism about childhood vaccinations.
+Although the conversation is not always audible in the video, Trump clearly expressed his skepticism about childhood vaccinations.
 “When you feed a baby, Bobby, a vaccination that is like 38 different vaccines, and it looks like it’s meant for a horse not a 10-pound or 20-pound baby.
-It looks like you should be giving a horse this [inaudible word],” Trump tells Kennedy.
+It looks like you should be giving a horse this [inaudible word],” Trump told Kennedy.
 “And did you ever see the size of this?
 You know it’s this massive—and then you see the baby all of a sudden begin to change radically.
 I’ve seen it too many times.
 And then you hear that it doesn’t have an impact, right?”

 Kennedy Jr.’s candidacy has been a thorn in the side for both Trump and Biden.